wordpress-mobile/test-cases/test-cases/gutenberg/file.md

 -   You should see the below message:
 ![Upload stopped](../resources/local-file-upload-stop.png)

-**Next Steps**
+**Next Step**

--   Tap Stop
+-   Tap Yes

 **Expected Behavior**

--   You should see the File block is cleared and the placeholder component should be visible.
+-   You should see that File block is cleared and the placeholder component is now visible.
 ![Upload placeholder](../resources/local-file-upload-placeholder.png)

 --------------------------------------------------------------------------------